US defends delay in grounding Boeing 737 Max

-As affected travellers in the United States scrambled to re-book their flights in the wake of Wednesday's (March 13) announcement that America was grounding its Boeing 737 Max fleet, many questioned why America had been so late to do so.
+As affected travellers in the United States scrambled to rebook their flights in the wake of Wednesday's announcement that the country was grounding its Boeing 737 Max fleet, many questioned why it had been so late to do so.

-The emergency order was issued in the afternoon by the Federal Aviation Administration (FAA), which had said for days that the Boeing 737 Max planes were airworthy despite the crash of an Ethiopian Airlines flight of the Max 8 model, even as regulators around the world grounded the aircraft or banned it from their airspace altogether.
+The emergency order was issued on Wednesday afternoon by the Federal Aviation Administration (FAA), which had been saying for days that the Boeing 737 Max planes were airworthy despite the crash of an Ethiopian Airlines flight of the Max 8 model, even as regulators around the world grounded the aircraft or banned them from their airspace altogether.

-The FAA said its order was prompted by new evidence from the Ethiopian Airlines crash site gathered on Wednesday which, together with newly-refined satellite data of the aircraft's flight path, indicated similarities with the Lion Air flight which killed all 189 people on board on Oct 29 last year.
-That aircraft was also a Max 8.
+The FAA said its order was prompted by new evidence gathered from the Ethiopian Airlines crash site on Wednesday which, together with newly refined satellite data of the aircraft's flight path, indicated similarities with the Lion Air flight that crashed on Oct 29 last year, killing all 189 people on board.
+The Lion Air aircraft was also a Max 8.

-America's emergency order was made independently of other countries, FAA acting administrator Daniel Elwell told CNBC in an interview.
+The emergency order was made independently of other countries, FAA acting administrator Daniel Elwell told CNBC in an interview on Wednesday.

-The initial data the US had received had been incomplete and raw, but the fresh data on Wednesday showed that the Ethiopian Airlines flight track had been similar enough to the Lion Air flight to warrant the grounding of the airplanes, he said.
+The initial data that the US received had been incomplete and raw, but the fresh data on Wednesday showed that the Ethiopian Airlines flight path had been similar enough to that of the Lion Air flight to warrant the grounding of the planes, he said.

 Canada had made the same decision to ground Boeing 737 Max aircraft hours before the US, citing the fresh evidence as well.